matrix-org/matrix-spec-proposals/drafts/general_api.rst

 - Let other users know specific status information (e.g. "In a Meeting").

 "Online" state can be detected by inspecting when the last time the client made a request to the server.
 This could be any request, or a specific kind of request.
 For connection-orientated protocols, detecting "online" state can be determined by the state of this connection stream.
 For HTTP, this can be detected via requests to the event stream.

 Online state is separate from letting other users know if someone is *likely to respond* to messages.
-This introduces the concept of an "idle" flag, which is set when the user has not done any "interaction" with the app.
-The definition of "interaction" varies based on the app, so it is up to the app to set this "idle" flag.
+This introduces the concept of being "idle", which is when the user has not done any "interaction" with the app for a while.
+The definition of "interaction" and "for a while" varies based on the app, so it is up to the app to set when the user is idle.

 Letting users know specific status information can be achieved via the same method as v1.
 Status information should be scoped per *user* and not device as determining a union algorithm between statuses is nonsensical.
 Passing status information per device to all other users just redirects the union problem to the client, which will commonly be presenting this information as an icon alongside the user.

 When a client hits the event stream, the home server can treat the user as "online".
 This behaviour should be able to be overridden to avoid flicker